5of12/5of12.github.io/_posts/2025-09-05-musical-physics-poster.markdown

 <img src="/assets/ADC_banner.png" style="border-radius: 15px" />

-We used the Unity game engine to create Playtonik - an experimental instrument, midi device and fidget toy for iOS.
+We used the Unity game engine to create Playtonik - an experimental musical instrument and fidget toy with MIDI support for iOS.

 We chose to use a game engine because it was the fastest place to test to the novel feature of our app: the interaction of physics objects to make sounds.